volusiaidpa/volusiaidpa.github.io/getting-started-idpa.md

 #### Training

-Some clubs offer an introductory training class for people interested in starting IDPA competition.
+We occasionally offer an <a class="text" href="/intro-to-idpa.html">introductory training class</a> for people interested in starting IDPA competition.
 This is an excellent opportunity to prepare yourself for your first match without the stress of lots of people watching or working under the pressure of competition.
-We may hold such classes here at VCGHC, contact the Match Director to find out if any are planned soon.
+Contact the Match Director to find out if any are planned soon.

 ### What to Bring